Spacial/awesome-arts/README.md

 - [How would user-centric licensing affect music-streaming payouts?](https://musically.com/2018/03/02/user-centric-licensing-really-affect-streaming-payouts/)
 - [Old Digital Cameras](http://old-digitalcameras.com/): Here is my collection of 600+ "old" digital cameras.
 - [Twenty Instruments Reconstructed to Play Through the Keys of a Vintage Piano](https://www.thisiscolossal.com/2019/01/twenty-instruments-play-through-a-vintage-piano/)
+- [The Day the Music Burned](https://www.nytimes.com/2019/06/11/magazine/universal-fire-master-recordings.html): It was the biggest disaster in the history of the music business — and almost nobody knew.
+This is the story of the 2008 Universal fire.

 ---

 ## Circus